- URL Rewriting: How to proceed?

 - Configuring the rules for rewriting a page

 - Tips if the HTTP 404 error (file not found) occurs when using the URL Rewriting

-The URL Rewriting is a technique used to facilitate the referencing of a Web site.
+URL Rewriting is a technique used to improve a Website SEO.

 It is used to define the address of Web pages according to their name and to their parameters in order to make them easier to process by the search engines.